Stolen pickup crashes on I-85 near Archdale

-RANDOLPH COUNTY — A vehicle stolen from a business in Albemarle wrecked early Tuesday morning near Archdale while being chased by law enforcement, snarling traffic for several hours along Interstate 85 in northern Randolph County.
+RANDOLPH COUNTY — A vehicle stolen from a business in Albemarle wrecked last week near Archdale while being chased by law enforcement, snarling traffic for several hours along Interstate 85 in northern Randolph County.

 Davidson County Sheriff’s Office deputies spotted the stolen pickup truck about 6:45 a.m. on I-85 near U.S. 64, and the N.C.
 State Highway Patrol joined the chase.